Scarlett Pomers

-Scarlett Pomers (born November 28, 1988) is a former American actress and singer-songwriter.
-Her most recognizable roles have been as Naomi Wildman on Star Trek: Voyager (1998–2001) and Kyra Hart on the television series Reba (2001–2007).
+Scarlett Noel Pomers (born November 28, 1988) is an American actress and former singer.
+Her most recognizable roles are Naomi Wildman on Star Trek: Voyager (1998–2001) and Kyra Hart on the television series Reba (2001–2007).
 Her debut EP, titled Insane, was released January 7, 2010.

 Early life

 Scarlett Noel Pomers was a fan of hard rock from an early age.
-She began singing and guitar lessons as a child.
-When she was three years old, an agent at a local shopping mall suggested to her mother Michelle that Scarlett get into the acting business.
-Scarlett began doing small jobs until they found an agent they both liked.
+She began taking singing and guitar lessons as a child.

 Career

 Acting

-Pomers made her acting debut at the age of three in Michael Jackson's music video, "Heal the World" (1992).
+Scarlett Pomers made her acting debut at the age of three in Michael Jackson's music video, "Heal the World" (1992).
 She then began doing commercials and has filmed over three dozen to date.
 She has also starred in a number of television shows, including Judging Amy, That's Life, and Touched by an Angel.

 Pomers was five years old when she made her debut on the silver screen in The Baby-Sitters Club.
-She also appeared in Slappy and the Stinkers, Happy, Texas, Erin Brockovich, and TV-movie Geppetto, as well as appearing on the Disney Channel film, A Ring of Endless Light.
+She also appeared in Slappy and the Stinkers, Happy, Texas, Erin Brockovich, and TV-movie Geppetto as well as appearing on the Disney Channel film, A Ring of Endless Light.

-Pomers' first major role began in 1998 as Naomi Wildman on the UPN sci-fi program Star Trek: Voyager.
+Pomers' first major role started in 1998 as Naomi Wildman on the UPN sci-fi program Star Trek: Voyager.
 She appeared in 17 episodes over three years and won a Young Artist Award for Best Performance in a Drama Series: Supporting Young Actress.
-She then joined the cast of the WB series Reba, playing Kyra Hart, the middle child of the titular character.
+Next she joined the cast of the WB series Reba, playing Kyra Hart, the middle child of the titular character.
 Pomers stayed with the show until it ended in 2007.

 Pomers has also appeared as a judge for PAX TV's 2004–05 series America's Most Talented Kids.

-In 2014 Pomers stated she was "pretty much [done]" with acting save for some voiceover work, and was making a career in photography and jewelry design.
+In 2014 Pomers said that she was "pretty much [done]" with acting except for some voiceover work, and was making a career in photography and jewelry design.